Pam Hupp: Media coverage

-St. Louis station KTVI broke the Betsy Faria story, reporting continuously on the case from December 28, 2011, through 2022, generating more than fifty reports and investigations.
+St. Louis station KTVI broke the Betsy Faria story, reporting continuously on the case from 2011 through 2022, generating more than fifty reports and investigations.
 Chris Hayes of KTVI was the only reporter to attend Russ' first trial in November 2013, and the first to report questions about Hupp that same month; upon his release from prison, Russ thanked Hayes for his coverage.

-Betsy's murder was the subject of six Dateline NBC episodes: "The House on Sumac Drive" (2014), "Game Night" (2015), "Return to Game Night" (2016), "Stranger Than Fiction" (2016), "The Thing About Pam" (2019), and "The Real Thing About Pam" (2022).
+Betsy's murder was the subject of six Dateline NBC episodes: "The House on Sumac Drive" (2014), "Game Night" (2015), "Return to Game Night" (2016), "Stranger Than Fiction" (2016), "The Thing About Pam" (2019) and "The Real Thing About Pam" (2022).
 As of 2019, the murder had received more coverage from Dateline than any other subject aside from the O. J. Simpson murder case and the death of JonBenét Ramsey.
 In September 2019, the murder of Louis Gumpenberger was the subject of a Dateline NBC true crime podcast.
 It spent several weeks as one of the most popular Apple podcasts.

 In July 2019, filmmaker Daniel Blake Smith announced that he was writing and producing Proof, a feature film based on the stories of Russ and his defense attorney Joel Schwartz.

-In October 2019, the Riverfront Times dubbed Hupp St Louis' "best local girl gone bad" of that year, observing that "few stories are quite so made-for-TV" and "the tale of Pam Hupp screams for serialization".
+In October 2019, the Riverfront Times dubbed Hupp as St. Louis' "best local girl gone bad" of that year, observing that "few stories are quite so made-for-TV" and "the tale of Pam Hupp screams for serialization."

+In February 2020, the murder of Louis Gumpenberger was featured on the Oxygen True Crime true crime television series Snapped.